 “You need a bone graft.”
 It’s not the most comforting sentence in the world.
-If your dentist tells you this, there is no need to worry!
-Bone grafting is actually a common procedure in dentistry, and it isn’t as scary (or as invasive) as it sounds.
-Bone density can be insufficient in some cases.
+But, if your dentist tells you this, there is no need to worry!
+A dental bone graft procedure is actually common in dentistry, and it isn’t as scary (or as invasive) as it sounds.
+However, bone density is insufficient in some cases.
 This may be due to trauma, infection, or genetics.
 At Metropolitan Dental Care, our restorative dentist and periodontist offer bone grafting procedures to rebuild the jawbone for a healthy foundation.

-There are actually several reasons why a bone graft may be necessary.
+There are actually several reasons why this procedure may be necessary.
 Today, we will explore some of these reasons and discuss how this procedure can improve your overall oral health.
 If you are interested in learning more about bone grafting, contact our Lone Tree or Denver office at 303.534.2626.

 Types of Bone Grafting Material

 Before we discuss the reasons for a bone graft, we will explore the different types of bone grafting material.
 In decades past, bone had to be harvested from other parts of the body.
-As you can imagine, this was extremely invasive, and quite painful.
-Today, most bone grafting material is purchased from a bone and tissue bank.
+As you can imagine, this was extremely invasive and quite painful.
+Today, most materials are purchased from a bone and tissue bank.
 The material can be harvested from a cadaver, or from animal sources, such as bovine or porcine.
 The bone is ground up, sterilized, and heated to such a degree that there are no living cells left behind.
 This bone material serves as a scaffold or matrix, to encourage your own body’s regenerative processes.

 There are some cases today in which the doctor harvests the patient’s own bone for the procedure.
 However, it is taken from another area of the mouth – usually the jaw or chin.